haraldng/omnipaxos/docs/omnipaxos/dashboard.md

 omni_paxos_ui.tick(omni_paxos.get_ui_states());
 ```

-The dashboard has two different views for leader server and follower servers.
-The leader's dashboard has more information then follower's, such as followers progress to catch up, as shown bellow:
+The dashboard has different views depending on if it is connected to the leader or follower server.
+The leader's dashboard has more information than the follower's, such as the follower's lag in the replication log, as shown below:

 ![omnipaxos](../images/dashboard.jpg)